maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Egress"
     Refers to the traffic that is leaving or exiting a switch port.

+??? glossary-item "Ethernet Port"
+    A physical network interface, typically using an RJ45 connector, for Ethernet-based communication.

 ??? glossary-item "Extended Power"
     A PoE feature that allows power delivery over distances exceeding the standard 100-meter limit, often at a reduced data rate.